Mordecai Aaron Günzburg: Biography

-Günzburg was born into a prominent Jewish family in Salant (now Salantai, Lithuania) in 1795.
+Günzburg was born into a prominent Jewish family in Salantai in 1795.
 His father Yehuda Asher (1765–1823), under whom he studied Hebrew and Talmud, was one of the early members of the Haskalah in Russia, and wrote treatises on mathematics and Hebrew grammar.
 Günzburg was engaged at the age of twelve, and married two years later, whereupon he went to live with his in-laws at Shavly.
 He continued his studies under his father-in-law until 1816.
-From there Günzburg went to Polangen and Mitau, Courland, where he taught Hebrew and translated legal papers into German.
-He did not stay in Courland long, and after a period of wandering settled in Vilna in 1835.
+From there Günzburg went to Palanga and Mitau, Courland, where he taught Hebrew and translated legal papers into German.
+He did not stay in Courland long, and after a period of wandering settled in Vilnius in 1835.